MaleNurse/TodoistPython/README.md

 In 2 Days:
 N248 paper
 ```
 If run in something like cron, it will keep the list updated.
 I utilize this to display on a KLWP wallpaper.
-Sorry for the messy code if someone actually looks at this, I have no clue what I"m doing.
+Sorry for the messy code if someone actually looks at this, I have no clue what I'm doing.

 [See the integrations menu in your Todoist account for your API key.](https://todoist.com/prefs/integrations)